-The Crime and Corruption Commission (CCC) has launched Operation Impala to examine the improper access and dissemination of confidential information by public sector agencies.
+Operation Impala examined the improper access and dissemination of confidential information by public sector agencies.

-- Factors which facilitate misuse of information within the Queensland public sector by examination of the technical, people, and systems components of information management within the Queensland Police Service, Queensland Corrective Services, Department of Education, Department of Health (including selected Hospital and Health Services (HHS) such as Gold Coast HHS and Mackay HHS) and the Department of Transport and Main Roads.
+- Factors which facilitate misuse of information within the Queensland public sector by examination of the technical, people, and systems components of information management within the Queensland Police Service, Queensland Corrective Services, Department of Education, Department of Health (including two Hospital and Health Services - Gold Coast HHS and Mackay HHS) and the Department of Transport and Main Roads.

 - Features of the legislative, policy and operational environment within each agency that may enable corrupt conduct to occur or are vulnerable to corrupt conduct.